-The Polaris 130 EQ is intended for those who want the largest aperture from the series.
+The Polaris 130 EQ is one of the best telescopes under $300 and is intended for those who want the largest aperture from the series.
 As a Newtonian on an EQ mount, it’s not the easiest telescope to start with for a beginner, but it offers some growth and limited astrophotography that a learner will desire from the Polaris.

 Intermediate users may already know the ins and outs of a Newtonian, and they’ll opt for this model for its quality optics and its lightweight setup with EQ movement.
 Of course, the Polaris can be upgraded with a motor drive to take imaging to the next level.